wp-plugins/csv-2-post/readme.txt

 = 8.1.33 =
 * Feature Changes
     * Default content design no longer creates a new post or has option to do so, another form added to do that.
-    * New form added with WYSIWYG editor for creating new content templates from plugin pages, has more use in the pro edition with ability to setup rules etc but it may have other uses
+    * New form added with WYSIWYG editor for creating new content templates from plugin pages
     * Every existing form can now be added to the dashboard as a widget, security measures available
     * New UI setting to switched between WTG styled notices and WP core styled, this setting is temporary during a transition to WP core style
     * List of ShopperPress custom field names added to the Custom Fields page